EARL-C-T/CORDIC/README.md

 ##### Work On Chaining Functions In CORDIC_CAL**
 ##### Also Add Fixpnt Functions To **CORDIC_CAL**
 ##### Make Have **aarch64** target ##### since thats what this is really for
+##### looking into using complex numbers  or just having anything to catch over /under flow
 **possibly other make targets** windows maybe ?